Nutrient, water, and land continuity — agricultural landscape in the Greencycling system

 Ecosystem Restoration

 Nature-based solutions funded through every deployment.
-Wetland recovery.
-Reforestation.
-Biodiversity continuity.
-Soil health.
-The same landscapes that absorbed the pressure of unmanaged waste become the beneficiaries of its recovery.
+Investments in the conditions that support long-term productivity: water, soil, habitat, and landscape health.
+The same places that absorbed the pressure of unmanaged waste become beneficiaries of its recovery.

 07 / De-Risking & Implication